ethauvin/semver/README.md

 #### Class & Source Generation

-In order to also incorporate the generated source code into the `source tree`, add the following to the very top of the `build.gradle` file:
+In order to also incorporate the generated source code into the `source tree`, add the following to the very top of `build.gradle`:

 ```gradle
 compileJava.options.annotationProcessorGeneratedSourcesDirectory = file("${projectDir}/src/generated/java")